In these Conditions:

 (a) give to us, if requested, proof of identity, and

-You may pay for purchases in a number of ways: Bank Transfer, Debit Card in person, or Credit Card.
+You may pay for purchases in the following ways: Bank Transfer, Debit Card in person, or Credit Card.
 We will only accept Credit Card payments to a maximum of £2000.00 (plus 2.28% VAT inc. on Business and Non-EEA cards).
 We will only accept Credit or Debit Card payments to a maximum of £500.00 over the telephone.
 We do not accept cash payments.

 (2) Any payments by you to us may be applied by us towards any sums owing from you to us on any account whatever without regard to any directions of you or your agent, whether express or implied.

 (1) The ownership of any Lots purchased shall not pass to you until you have made payment in full to us of the total amount due.

 (2) You shall at your own risk and expense take away any lots that you have purchased and paid for not later than 3 working days following the day of the auction or upon the clearance of any cheque used for payment after which you shall be responsible for any removal, storage and insurance charges.